 Carrot Cake Snickerdoodles are better than a slice of carrot cake.
-Soft, chewy with the classic flavors of carrot cake in a bite sized cinnamon-sugar treat.
+Soft, chewy with the classic flavors of carrot cake in a bite-sized cinnamon-sugar treat.

 These Carrot Cake Snickerdoodles are an easy, delicious treat that is great for sharing!
 They’re super simple to bake, especially on a cold wintery day during the holiday season.
-These are a beautiful, cinnamony treat to give as gift!
+These are a beautiful, cinnamony treat to give as a gift!

 These cookies are not only gorgeous but delicious.
 I took one bite and was instantly in love.
 Now if you know me and carrot cake, I kind of have an obsession.
 Especially this year when I am making carrot cake in many different ways from German Chocolate Carrot Cake to my new favorite Carrot Cake with Maple Brown Sugar Buttercream and Candied Pecans.

 But these cookies literally take the cake.
 I told my mom to forget carrot cake for Easter I am making these gems.
 And I will.
-Easier, takes way less time to bake and well it is more of a bite sized treat, which actually means I ate more.
+Easier, takes way less time to bake and well it is more of a bite-sized treat, which actually means I ate more.
 But I felt less guilty.

 Snickerdoodles are the best because a little cinnamon and sugar added to anything makes it even more delicious and these carrot cake cookies got a little touch up.
 Try these Carrot Cake Snickerdoodles for Easter or as an afternoon Spring treat, you will love them.

 Preheat oven to 325 degrees.

 In a small mixing bowl stir together flour, baking powder, baking soda, salt and cinnamon, set aside.

 In a large mixing bowl or stand mixer, cream butter and sugar until light and fluffy.